postsharp/postsharp-emails/metalama-email-course/105-custom-logging-aspect-with-di.md

-# Creating Aspects: Practical Logging
+---
+subject: "Practical Logging with Dependency Injection"
+---

 Logging is often used as a _Hello, world_ example for aspect-oriented programming, and this email course is no exception.
-In previous emails, we took the simple path of using `Console.WriteLine`, but of course, you would never do that in production code.
-Nowadays, the most common way to log is to use the `ILogger` interface from the `Microsoft.Extensions.Logging` namespace.
+In previous emails, we took the simple approach of using `Console.WriteLine`.
+However, in production code, you would typically use a more robust solution.
+Nowadays, the most common way to log is by using the `ILogger` interface from the `Microsoft.Extensions.Logging` namespace.

-To use `ILogger`, you need to introduce a dependency to `ILogger` in your aspect, which is straightforward with Metalama.
-All you have to do is add a field of `ILogger` type to your aspect, and annotate it with the `[IntroduceDependency]` attribute.
+To use `ILogger`, you need to introduce a dependency on `ILogger` in your aspect.
+This is straightforward with Metalama.
+Simply add a field of type `ILogger` to your aspect and annotate it with the `[IntroduceDependency]` attribute.

-Let's see this in action with a simplified logging aspect.
+Let’s see this in action with a simplified logging aspect:

 ```c#
 using Metalama.Extensions.DependencyInjection;